 The Audit Committee, under the responsibilities and duties outlined in its charter, is to pre-approve all audit and non-audit services provided by EY.
 These services may include audit services, audit-related services, tax services and other services as allowed by law or regulation.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specifically approved amount.
 EY and management are required to periodically report to the Audit Committee regarding the extent of services provided by EY in accordance with this pre-approval and the fees incurred to date.
-The Audit

-Committee may also pre-approve particular services on a case-by-case basis.
+The Audit Committee may also pre-approve particular services on a case-by-case basis.

-The Audit Committee, or the Audit Committee Chair under authority of the Audit Committee, pre-approved 100% of the Company's audit fees, audit-related fees, tax fees and all other fees for each of the fiscal years ended December 31, 2022, and December 31, 2021, and none of the fees were approved pursuant to the de minimis exception provided in Rule 2-01(c)(7)(i)(C) of Regulation S-X promulgated by the SEC.
+The Audit Committee, or the Audit Committee Chair under authority of the Audit Committee, pre-approved all of the audit and non-audit services reflected in the table above for each of the fiscal years ended December 31, 2023, and December 31, 2022.
+None of the services were approved pursuant to the de minimis exception provided in Rule 2-01(c)(7)(i)(C) of Regulation S-X promulgated by the SEC.

-PROPOSAL V.
+PROPOSAL IV.

-AMENDMENT OF THE COMPANY'S RESTATED CERTIFICATE OF INCORPORATION TO UPDATE THE EXCULPATION PROVISION
+AMENDMENT OF THE COMPANY'S SECOND AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO ELIMINATE THE SUPERMAJORITY VOTING REQUIREMENTS

-The Board recommends a vote "FOR" Proposal V.
+The Board recommends a vote "FOR" Proposal IV.